 Examples of column-based databases are Cassandra, Hypertable, and Hbase.

 - Data analytics in real time

 - Large workload on real-time

 - Online gaming (e.g.: sending messages in real time)

 - Management of time series data

 These databases store documents on the part of “key-value”.
-A document is a data structure represented by a hierarchical tree that it consist of maps, collections and scalar values, which may be stored in XML, JSON or BSON formats, among others.
+A document is a data structure represented by a hierarchical tree that consists of maps, collections, and scalar values, which may be stored in XML, JSON or BSON formats, among others.